oroinc/documentation/user_guide/data_management_tags.rst

 Tags
 ====

-Tag is non-hierarchical keyword or phrase assigned to a record.
-First of all, tags provide additional information about the records to all the system users.
-Tags can be assigned to any records of any entity and used for
-:ref:`filtering <user-guide-filters-management>`, they can be used to create a report only for the records that have/don't have a specific tag and generate targeted segments for mailings and marketing campaigns.
-Moreover, you can easily find all the records with a specific tag, even not knowing their other details from anywhere in the system as described hereunder.
+Tags are non-hierarchical keywords or phrases that are assigned to records.
+They provide additional information about records and are visible to all the system users.
+Tags can be assigned to any records of any entity and used for :ref:`filtering <user-guide-filters-management>`.
+They can also be used to create a report for only the records that have/don't have a specific tag, and even generate targeted segments for mailings and marketing campaigns.
+Moreover, you can easily find all records that have a specific tag from anywhere in the system, even if you don't know their other details, as described below.

 Add a Tag to a Record
 ---------------------